-The Lincoln University will:
+Lincoln University will:

 - 1. Work with the individual organizations to ensure that the intake schedule does not conflict with the academic calendar. - 2.
 Provide support to all organizations that fully comply with the policies as outlined in the policy. - 3.
-Compile and make available intake statistics as well as other pertinent information at the end of each formal intake period.
-The University permits intake in spring semester.
+Permit intake in spring semester (unless otherwise approved by the Dean of Students/Vice President of Student Affairs).